 Each low-side MOSFET offers a current limit or constant current feature.
-This features is realized by a pulse width
+This features is realized by a pulse width modulation on the low-side MOSFET.
+The pulse width

 The recommended frequency range for the FGEN and the PWM is 0.1 kHz to 20 kHz.